ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public @deprecated
 function strictObject<T>(properties: FieldConverters<T>, optional: (keyof T)[]): ObjectConverter<T>;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
 type StrictObjectConverterOptions<T> = Omit<ObjectConverterOptions<T>, 'strict'>;